Shubhanshu123/PlanSource-Integration-Test/README.md

 4. run with testNG.
 5. Extent report is under test-report directory.
 * If you face any issue, just do a Maven clean install.
+* I have not deleted the branches so you can review the changes made through out.

 ## Test Cases: